joegreene/2015-Spring-CS-121/Weekly Work/Week-10/README.md

 This hosts the activities we worked on during the SI class on Tuesday and Wednesday, 3/24 & 3/25.

+Check out the `Worksheet Material` folder above (in the file listing) for the worksheet we worked on.

 ### Topics

 Below is a list of the Tuesday & Wednesday session notes.